saimadhav1825/mycompanywebsite/CLIENT_ACQUISITION_STRATEGY.md

-# 🎯 Complete Client Acquisition Strategy for Lotusly
+# 🎯 Complete Client Acquisition Strategy for NaviraSoft

 ## 🚀 **Your Website is Ready - Now Let's Get Clients!**